AdilovM/getflix/README.md

 # Getflix

-> Don't know what to watch when you are bored?
-Create an account with Getflix and browse the recent movies and keep track of your watch history.
+> Don't know what movie to watch when you are bored?
+Create an account with Getflix and browse all the recent movies and keep track of your watch history.

 ## Installation
 1. Fork the project and clone to your local repository